Tumelo-Mokhwathi/ClientSolution/README.md

 The solution use Microsoft SQL Server.
 Replace the data source with your own.
 Run the Clients.sql to generate the client table with data.

 # Usage
-dotnet build - Builds a project and all of its dependencies. dotnet run - Runs source code without any explicit compile or launch commands.
+* dotnet build - Builds a project and all of its dependencies.
+* dotnet run - Runs the application.